Kane Cornes

-Kane Graham Cornes (born 5 January 1983) is a sports journalist, commentator and former Australian rules footballer who played for Port Adelaide in the Australian Football League (AFL).
-Known primarily as a tagger, Cornes is a four-time John Cahill Medal winner and held the club record for the most games for Port Adelaide in the AFL, before being surpassed by Travis Boak.
+Kane Graham Cornes (born 5 January 1983) is an Australian sports journalist, commentator and former Australian rules footballer who played for Port Adelaide in the Australian Football League (AFL).
+Known primarily as a tagger during his playing career, Cornes is a four-time John Cahill Medal winner and a 2004 premiership player.
+He held the club record for the most games for Port Adelaide in the AFL, before being surpassed by Travis Boak.

-Following his retirement from the AFL, Cornes transitioned into media, becoming a commentator and analyst.
+Following his retirement from the AFL, Cornes transitioned into media, becoming one of the more prominent and polarising commentators and analysts in Australian football broadcasting.
 He appears regularly for Seven Network and SEN, having previously featured on The Sunday Footy Show and Footy Classified.
+He is known for outspoken and frequently controversial opinions on players, coaches, and clubs, which have generated significant public debate and on-air disputes with AFL figures.

 Early life

 A product of Sacred Heart College and Glenelg in the SANFL, he made his AFL debut in 2001 after being selected with pick 20 in the 2000 AFL draft.
 Before his professional football career he attended Sacred Heart College, which is one of the most prolific schools in Australia in terms of producing Australian footballers.
 His All Australian brother, Chad Cornes, also attended Sacred Heart College and played for Glenelg in the SANFL.
 They are the sons of South Australian football identity Graham Cornes, and stepsons of 2007 Federal Labor candidate Nicole Cornes.
 They have three younger half-sisters paternally.